 Is not part of the health information kept by or for our practice;

 Is not part of the information which you would be permitted to inspect and copy; or

 Any amendment we make to your health information will be disclosed to those with whom we disclose information as previously specified.

-Right to a Paper Copy of This Notice.
-You have the right to obtain a paper copy of this Notice at any time upon request.
-You may also obtain a copy of this Notice at our website: www.ppsworegon.org
+Right to a Paper Copy of This Notice: You have the right to obtain a paper copy of this Notice at any time upon request.
+You may also obtain a copy of this Notice at our website: https://www.plannedparenthood.org/swoh/

-Minors have all the rights outlined in this Notice with respect to health information relating to reproductive healthcare, except in emergency situations or when the law requires reporting of abuse and neglect.
-Generally, under Oregon law, minors may obtain medical treatment for venereal disease, contraception, and other medical treatments, including abortion without the knowledge or consent of their parent or guardian.
-Oregon law also allows (but does not require) health care providers to inform the parent or guardian about such treatments without the consent of the patient.
-Planned Parenthood of Southwestern Oregon will make every effort to preserve the confidentiality of health information of minors when requested to do so by the minor.
-In such a case, that will normally include denying access to the medical record of the minor to their parent or guardian.
+Minors and Persons with Guardians: Minors have all the rights outlined in this Notice with respect to health information relating to reproductive healthcare, except for abortion and in emergency situations or when the law requires reporting of abuse and neglect.
+In the case of abortion, if a parent provides consent to your abortion, the parent has all the rights outlined in this Notice, including the right to access the health information relating to abortion.
+However, if you obtain a judicial bypass of the consent requirement, you have the same rights as an adult with respect to health information relating to your abortion.
 If you are a minor or a person with a guardian obtaining healthcare that is not related to reproductive health, your parent or legal guardian may have the right to access your medical record and make certain decisions regarding the uses and disclosures of your health information.